mark-hobbs/mark-hobbs.github.io/_posts/2025-01-01-genetic-algorithm-from-scratch.md

 The `Population` class represents all individuals within a single generation.
 Methods are provided for evaluating the fitness of all individuals and selecting parents for reproduction.

 Evaluating the fitness of each individual in the population is an embarrassingly parallel process.
 In the below implementation, the `evaluate` method computes the fitness of every individual in serial; however, this process could be easily parallelised on a traditional cluster or cloud infrastructure.
-For example...
-Dask or Ray.

-Another option is to containerise a service that constructs an `Individual` from a given configuration and returns its `fitness` score via an API.
-By deploying multiple replicas on Kubernetes, we can horizontally scale the fitness evaluation, efficiently distributing workloads across available compute resources.

 ```python
 class Population: